Your organisation has just signed up for an Overton subscription – great news! What next?

 In the grey bar above the results list, you can save your search, see the summary report of this document cohort, export the results, or explore how these documents link to other policy documents, people, scholarly research and topics.

 In the results list, you can see details about the individual policy documents.
 You can tag the document with custom tags or download the full text.
 You can also see the citations and mentions where they appear in the text.

 For some results you may see a grey box on the right of the document which highlights where a document has been cited by a ‘Key Source’ – these are set by default for your Group account.
 You can also filter to see only documents cited by your Key Sources clicking ‘Your key sources’ in the ‘From Source’ filter.

 Once you’re back at the Start screen, switch to the ‘Search People’ tab and search for an individual by name, using a group of names or an ORCID.
 On the search results list, you can filter your results or see the policy documents related to the person using the ‘Explore’ button.

 Run a search for scholarly documents

-From the start screen, switch to ‘Search Scholarly Articles’ tab and search for an article name, journal name, author name or ID (DOI, ISBN or PMID).
+From the start screen, switch to ‘Search Scholarly Articles’ tab and search for an article name, journal name, author name or ID (DOI, ORCID, ISBN or PMID).
 On the search results list, you can filter the results by article characteristics including year, journal, publisher, funder and journal subject, and also see how it relates to policy documents.
 You can then click ‘Explore’ to see the policy documents citing these articles.